Shraeyas/IP-Camera-Intrusion-Detection/README.md

 # Intrusion Detection System

 Implementation of Intrusion Detection System based on Python and OpenCV.
+The face recognition modules have been derived from **https://github.com/ageitgey/face_recognition**

 ## Set Up
 * Firstly clone/download the project from [here](https://github.com/vishalpolley/Intrusion-Detection/archive/master.zip)